KTOE

 KTOE (1420 AM) is a radio station licensed to Mankato, Minnesota and serving the Mankato area and the Minnesota River Valley.
 The 1420 AM frequency went on the air in 1950, airing a news/talk format.
 The station simulcasts via one FM translator on 98.7 FM.
-102.7 FM use to transmit KTOE but switched to a simulcast of KXAC 100.5 on July 2, 2023.
 Both stations are licensed to Mankato.

 The station is operated by Linder Radio Group a.k.a.
 Subarctic Medial LLC.
+KTOE partners with the Blue Earth County Historical Society to produce the podcast Surrounded by History, which focuses on local events and figures.

+KTOE is the broadcast home for Minnesota State University Division I Hockey and carries play-by-play coverage of the Minnesota Twins.

+History

-KTOE aired a full service AC format during the 1980s and was once an affiliate of American Top 40.
+KTOE went on air in 1950 as a full service AC station and was once an affiliate of American Top 40.
+The station's call letters are a play on its city of license, Mankato, which is pronounced Man-kay-toe.

+In the late 1990s and early 2000s, radio personality Hal Hoover worked at KTOE before moving on to work at several major stations in the Twin Cities and Duluth areas.